 I will *not* beta-test London games, as I don’t think that’s fair on the readers or venues.

 If you want to quote text from my website, you’re more than welcome, but please do attribute it back to me, and it would be great if you could drop me an email to let me know.
-If you want any specific comments on escape rooms, then get in touch (via email).
+I have a press-pack full of useful information – if you want that or any specific comments on escape rooms, then get in touch (via email).
 If you’re looking for hard data, I have a wide selection of information that I can provide – just let me know what angle you’re using for the story and I’ll try my best to provide you with something relevant.

 Mainly for vanity purposes, past media appearances include: